matys1/lab1-web/book-notes/part-5.md

 - See an example of preventing a form submission l24-mdn-events-5.html.
 In the example, a very simple check (an `if` statement) is inside the handler for the `submit` event (the `submit` event is fired on a form when it is submitted) that tests whether either of the text fields are empty.
 If they are, we call the `preventDefault()` function on the event object — which stops the form submission — and then displays an error message.
 If they are not empty, the form is submitted.

+### Event bubbling and capture

 - Event bubbling and capture are terms that describe phases in how the browser handles events targeted at nested elements.

+#### Setting a listener on a parent element

+- See an example l24-mdn-events-6.html.
+There's a `<button>` element inside a parent `<div>` element.
+A click event handler is added only to the parent element.
+The parent element fires a click event and thus the event handler regardless if you click the `<button>` (child) or the `<div>` (parent).
+The `<button>` is inside the `<div>`, so when you click the button you're also implicitly clicking the element it is inside thanks to a concept called **bubbling up**.

+- When you click on the `<button>` element, the event occurs on the `<button>` element, but since there's no event listener added to the `<button>` element it goes unregistered and nothing happens at this stage.
+The event then travels to its parent element `<div>` which does have an event listener, the click is registered and it fires the event handler.

+> The event bubbles up from the innermost element that was clicked and travels to its parent elements.

+- Two distinct read-only properties that belong to the `Event` interface/object are:
+  - `currentTarget` - always refers to the element to which the event handler has been attached.
+Thus the above example will return `DIV` regardless if you clicked on the `<button>` or the `<div>`.
+  - `target` - identifies the element on which the event occurred and which may be its descendant.
+Thus the above example will return `DIV` if you clicked on the `<div>` and will return `BUTTON` if you clicked on the `<button>`.

+- The `tagName` is a read-only property of the `Element` interface/object and returns the tag name of the element on which it's called (in all-caps).

+#### Bubbling example

+- See an example l24-mdn-events-7.html.
+As a continuation of the previous exercise, the same event handler that's assigned to the container `<div>` is also added to its child (`<button>`) and its parent (`<body>`).
+There are 3 event listeners in total.

+- What happened in the previous example is the same as what happens in this example.
+The event bubbles up from the innermost element that was clicked.
+In this example if you click on the `<button>` element then:
+  1. The event occurs on the `<button>` element first and its listener fires the event handler
+  2. The event bubbles to the `<div>` element second and its listener fires the event handler
+  3. The event bubbles to the `<body>` element third and its listener fires the event handler

+- If you were to click on the `<div>` then only steps 2 and 3 would execute.
+If you were to click on the `<body>` then only step 3 would execute.

+- Note that if in this example you were not to add an event listener to the `<div>` and were to click the `<button>` element, then the event would bubble up like in the 3 steps described above except the step 2 would not fire an event handler since there would be no associated event listener added thus during step 2 nothing would happen and it would proceed to step 3.

+EVERYTHING ABOVE DONE.
+EXAMPLES 6 AND 7 UNDERSTOOD, COMMENTED AND NOTES ADDED.
+MOVE ON TO "Video player example" (and *-8.js).
+Below comment outdated but didn't want to delete yet.

 ADDED 3 EXAMPLES.
 CONTINUE FROM https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#bubbling_and_capturing_explained TO ADD 2 MORE EXAMPLES.
 THEN YOU NEED TO UNDERSTAND THEM 100% AND ADD COMMENTS.
 THEN YOU NEED TO ADD NOTES FROM THIS ENTIRE SECTION: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture.
 THEN CONTINUE WITH BOOK.